-In addition to efforts briefly introduced here, SPRWS undertook an important BMP in East Vadnais Lake by upgrading an existing aeration system to a liquid oxygenation system in 2011.
+In addition to efforts briefly introduced already, SPRWS undertook an important BMP in East Vadnais Lake by upgrading an existing aeration system to a liquid oxygenation system in 2011.
 That upgrade has helped to prevent anoxic conditions that could otherwise occur especially during late summer and winter, when waterbodies in Minnesota have lower oxygen levels and may release phosphorus from their sediments.
 The liquid oxygenation system will be discussed in more detail later in this report and appears to have had positive water-quality results.

-Access for the general public to the park in the winter has varied over time.
 Prior to 2021, the main road into the park was closed in the winter.
 During 2021, Ramsey County Parks plowed the road and provided winter access for the general public.
 Accessibility is planned to continue at the time of the preparation of this report.
 Increased access for winter recreation has also highlighted the lead poisoning issue with Trumpeter swans because people from the public are more frequently encountering swans that are obviously sick or have recently died.
-In the winter, Trumpeter swans and other waterfowl congregate at Sucker Channel where the water remains open due to water pumping, even during extremely cold winter temperatures.
+In the winter, Trumpeter swans and other waterfowl congregate at Sucker Channel where the water often remains open due to water pumping, even during extremely cold winter temperatures.
 This has become a notable birding spot and also a focus of bird deaths due to lead poisoning from lead sinkers and fishing tackle.
 Documentation of swan deaths led to recent partnerships, education about the risk lead poses to wildlife, and the installation of a lead dropbox in partnership with the MPCA and Ramsey County Parks in 2021.
-The park is also the focus of a large restoration effort with Great River Greening and other partners that is starting in 2022.
+The park is also the focus of a large restoration effort with Great River Greening and other partners that will be starting in 2022.

-2.1 AERIAL PHOTO HISTORY
+2.1 AFRIAL PHOTO HISTORY